ngromeconf/ngrome-website/src/content/workshops/2024-06-25-2-authentication-step-by-step.md

 recipients: For all
 time: 12pm-18pm
 title: Authentication from Step 0 to Stepped Up
-description: All applications require authentication.
-How do we add authentication, how does authorization fit in, and how can we prevent hacks?
-This workshop adds authentication to your Angular application in an interactive, hands-on format.<br /><br />You&#8217;ll learn about authentication and authorization concepts, how to add them to an Angular application using a reputable identity provider, and ways to enforce authentication and access control measures.<br /><br />You&#8217;ll also protect API resources and learn how to step up your authentication within your software system by leveraging new advances in OAuth specs to increase users&#8217; identity assurance.
 date: '2024-06-25'
 authors:
     - name: Alisa Duncan